Kyle Garlick Player Props: Twins vs. Blue Jays

 Kyle Garlick At The Plate

-- Garlick has two home runs and a walk while hitting .200.
+- Garlick is hitting .235 with a double, two home runs and two walks.

-- Garlick has gotten a hit in three of seven games this season, but he has zero multi-hit games.
+- Garlick has gotten a hit in four of eight games this year, but he has zero multi-hit games.

-- He has gone deep in two of seven games played this year, and in 12.5% of his plate appearances.
+- In eight games played this year, he has homered in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.